Garciaj007/VR-Journalism-Project/README.md

 #### Initial Setup

-After your first pull please make sure to download and import the packages from the package manager.
-Unity's console should tell you when you load in the project.
+After your first pull please make sure to download and import the packages from the Package Manager.
+Unity's console should tell you what you need to load in the project.

 #### Import Media